SituFont: A Just-in-Time Adaptive Intervention System for Enhancing Mobile Readability in Situational Visual Impairments: Result

-Lastly, the statement \textit{"I needed to learn a lot of things before I could use this system"} had a mean score of \textit{3.00} (SD = \textit{1.65}) for Situfont, significantly higher than the Traditional Reading App's \textit{2.08} (SD = \textit{0.67}), $p = 0.030$, indicating that Situfont required more initial learning effort.
-We did not find any significant differences for other factors assessed by SUS between the Traditional Reading App and Situfont App.
+Lastly, for \textit{"I needed to learn a lot of things before I could use this system,"} SituFont scored higher (\textit{M} = 3.00, \textit{SD} = 1.65) than the Baseline system (\textit{M} = 2.08, \textit{SD} = 0.67), $p = 0.030$, indicating that SituFont required a slightly higher initial learning effort.